Wellington railway station (Shropshire): Facilities

 The station has a ticket office on platform 2 that is staffed part-time.
-A ticket vending machine is provided on platform 1 for use outside these hours, which can also be used for collecting advance purchase tickets.
+A ticket vending machine is provided on platform 1.
 There are canopied waiting areas on both sides, with toilets adjoining the booking hall on platform 2.
 Train running information is offered via automated announcements, CIS displays, timetable poster boards and a help point on both platforms.
 Step-free access is part available to all platforms.

-In 2024, a small restaurant opened on Platform 2.
+In 2024, a small restaurant opened on platform 2.